hazelcast/hazelcast/docs/design/jet/023-kafka-connect-source-connectors.md

 - Add benchmarks for Kafka connect source
 - Add Soak tests for Kafka connect source

+#### Parallelization and scaling

+Each node in the cluster creates an instance of `ConnectorWrapper`.
+Each Jet processor runs one `TaskRunner`, which is a wrapper for Kafka Connect's `SourceTask`s.

+Before the job starts executing we assign `tasks.max` property to total parallelism of the Jet job.
+During the initialization and any reconfiguration requests, a `ConnectorWrapper` asks all associated `TaskRunner`s to update their configuration and restart.
+Each `TaskRunner` gets a configuration `conf[processorGlobalIndex]`, where `conf` is a list of configurations returned by Kafka Connect connector.
+If `conf.size() < processorGlobalIndex`, then such `TaskRunner` becomes a no-op processor.

+While the solution is pretty simple, it depends on one assumption - that Kafka Connect connector returns stable list, meaning that in given point in time every connector with the same base configuration will return exactly the same configuration list for tasks on each member.

 #### Fault-Tolerance

 The Kafka Connect connectors driven by Jet are participating to store their state snapshots (e.g partition offsets +